EdoardoLaGreca/scrtp/doc/protocol.md

 ### Acknowledgement

-If the acknowledgement is required, the receiver must send a packet in which:
+If the sender requires an acknowledgement, the receiver must send a packet in which:

  - the acknowledgement flag is set to 0
  - the key is `ack`